Web browser color management test

 The more difference you see on the bars, the further your display color gamut is from sRGB standard.

-Untagged image vs. sRGB tagged image
+sRGB untagged vs. sRGB image

 According to the The World Wide Web Consortium (W3C), all untagged images and page elements should be considered sRGB by the web browser.
 If your web browser respects this, you should see perfectly seamless vertical bars above.